 Mount Aloysius College offers students enrolled in the PTA program the opportunity to continue on to complete a Bachelor’s degree enabling them to be eligible to apply to a Physical Therapy program.
 They can work as a PTA once they have passed the National Exam and work as a PTA while pursing a higher degree.

 Physical therapist assistants provide physical therapy services under the direction and supervision of a licensed Physical Therapist.
 PTAs help people of all ages recuperate from injury, surgery or other medical issues.
 The clinical goal is to help patients maximize their physical function.

 Physical Therapist Assistants are a crucial part of the patient’s clinical team.
-They establish care plans and apply a variety of modalities — thermal, electrical, and mechanical — to help patients regain strength and flexibility, reduce pain and maximize their enjoyment of life.
+They carry out the care plans developed by the supervising Physical Therapist and apply a variety of interventions – thermal, electrical, mechanical and manual – to help patients regain strength and flexibility, reduce pain and maximize their function and independence.

 Physical Therapist Assistants often monitor, measure and document the clinical progress achieved during the patient’s care.